-KEY CONTRIBUTORS: IUCN
+Key Contributors: IUCN

-STATE OF KNOWLEDGE: The role of NbS in Agriculture Systems
+STATE OF KNOWLEDGE: The role of NbS in agriculture systems

-The transformation of food and agriculture systems is essential to meet the goals of the UNFCCC, CBD, UNCCD, and SDGs.
-This includes adjustments to crop production, livestock, forestry, fisheries, and aquaculture as well as how these systems are managed in relation to nature (FAO, 2014).
-Agriculture accounts for roughly one third of Greenhouse Gas Emissions (GHG) (Fuentes-Ponce et al., 2022).
-Within a Paris Agreement-aligned pathway, emissions from agriculture need to reduce by 39% by 2050.
-Agricultural expansion is the primary driver of native habitat loss globally with related extinction rates of at least 10,000 species per year (Hallstein and Iseman, 2021).
+The transformation of food and agriculture systems is essential to meet the goals of the UN Framework Convention on Climate Change (UNFCCC), the Convention on Biological Diversity (CBD), the UN Convention to Combat Desertification (UNCCD) and the Sustainable Development Goals (SDGs).
+This includes adjustments to crop production, livestock, forestry, fisheries and aquaculture as well as how these systems are managed in relation to nature (FAO, 2014).
+Agriculture accounts for roughly one-third of greenhouse gas (GHG) emissions (Fuentes-Ponce et al., 2022).
+Within a Paris Agreement-aligned pathway, emissions from agriculture need to decrease by 39% by 2050.
+Agriculture expansion is the primary driver of native habitat loss globally with related extinction rates of at least 10,000 species per year (Hallstein and Iseman,

+2021).
 However, a focus on agricultural intensification can also result in ecosystem degradation and reduction in human well-being through reliance on synthetic fertilizers (Burney et al., 2010) and exacerbations to land concentration.
-Notably, 90% of global fisheries are fully fished or overfished, with aquaculture as the fastest growing source of supply in animal protein (Hallstein and Iseman, 2021), while 52% of agricultural land is severely or moderately degraded leading to the abandonment of 12-million hectares per year (Hallstein and Iseman, 2021).
+Notably, 90% of global fisheries are fully fished or overfished, with aquaculture as the fastest growing source of supply in animal protein (Hallstein and Iseman, 2021), while 52% of agricultural land is severely or moderately degraded leading to the abandonment of 12 million hectares per year (Hallstein and Iseman, 2021).

-NbS can provide the framework for shifting productive landscapes from drivers of climate change, biodiversity loss, and land degradation to a source of solutions.
+NbS can provide the framework for shifting productive landscapes from drivers of climate change, biodiversity loss and land degradation to a source of solutions.
 When combined with forestry, agriculture is one of the only sectors that can become a carbon sink (IEA, 2022).
 The use of NbS can build the resilience of agricultural landscapes against weather extremes through practices that enhance soil health and water retention to buttress against droughts, reduce soil erosion in the context of heavy storms, and buffer shorelines to reduce negative impact from coastal flooding.
-The use of NbS in agriculture can also reduce carbon emissions from the food sector and improve its carbon sequestration potential through practices such as crop residue mulching, cover cropping, and reduced tillage to enhance the carbon storage capacity of plants and soils (Griscom et al., 2017).
-The selection and design of NbS in agriculture is best aimed at reducing the negative trade-offs between maintaining production and ensuring food security whilst concurrently attaining climate, biodiversity, and land use objectives.
+The use of NbS in agriculture can also reduce carbon emissions from the food sector and improve its carbon sequestration potential through practices such as crop residue mulching, cover cropping and reduced tillage to enhance the carbon storage capacity of plants and soils (Griscom et al., 2017).
+The selection and design of NbS in agriculture is best aimed at reducing the negative trade-offs between maintaining production and ensuring food security whilst concurrently attaining climate, biodiversity and land-use objectives.

 The Food and Agriculture Organization (FAO) of the UN and The Nature Conservancy's (TNC) joint publication, Nature-based solutions in agriculture: Sustainable management and conservation of land, water and biodiversity (2021) reviews the range of NbS that may be applied in agricultural landscapes.
-Many of these practices are aligned with either regenerative agriculture or agroecology (Wyenberg et al, 2023).
+Many of these practices are aligned with either regenerative agriculture or agroecology (Wyenberg et al., 2023).
 In this way, there is potential to advance NbS in agriculture systems to build links with this work.
-To do so effectively, NbS proponents should adopt the perspectives of these fields in emphasizing the need to support investment and actions toward food system transformations that encourage diversified agroecosystems, respect human rights, and the rights and concerns of Indigenous Peoples and small-scale producers.
+To do so effectively, NbS proponents should adopt the perspectives of these fields in emphasising the need to support investment and actions towards food system transformations that encourage diversified agroecosystems, respect human rights, and the rights and concerns of Indigenous peoples and small-scale producers.

-TOWARD TARGETS AND INDICATORS: How to value and evaluate the integration of NbS and Agriculture Systems
+TOWARDS TARGETS AND INDICATORS: How to value and evaluate the integration of NbS and agriculture systems